STAGE 3 MELANOMA

 The evidence relating to the health effects of serum Vitamin D levels, sunlight exposure and Vitamin D intake remains inconclusive.
 Avoiding all sunlight exposure if you suffer from light sensitivity, or to reduce the risk of melanoma and other skin cancers, may be associated with Vitamin D deficiency.

 Having had a melanoma may impact on future applications for life or health insurance, particularly for the first five years after diagnosis.
+Equally you may be able to make a claim against any critical illness insurance, you may have taken out prior to the diagnosis of melanoma.
 If you have particular concerns about this, you should seek financial advice.

 Where can I get more advice, support & information about melanoma?

-When you have been diagnosed with melanoma you might experience a range of emotions from being concerned and confused, worried, or even feeling unable to cope.
+When you have been diagnosed with melanoma you might experience a range of emotions including worry, confusion, or even feeling unable to cope.
 It will probably help if you discuss and share your thoughts and feelings with someone close.
 This might be a family member or friend.
 It could also be your doctor, specialist nurse or another member of the team looking after you.

 When you are diagnosed with melanoma, you will be given a lot of information.
-This is called an ‘Information Prescription’, which is specific to you and your disease.
 All this information at once can be hard to take in.
 If you are not clear about anything during your treatment, please don’t be afraid to ask.

 Web links to detailed leaflets: